 - Manage budget of $1.2 million to ensure proper stewardship of resources.

 - Ensure that the AWHA Grand Challenge remains focused on supporting participating communities to end homelessness for LGBTQ youth and youth of color over a two-year period of time, setting the path to ending homelessness for all youth, and that every aspect of its work is directly tied to this outcome.

 - Serve as a liaison to the national leadership body of AWHA for the Grand Challenge.

 In addition to the following qualifications, the most competitive candidate has a demonstrated commitment to and knowledge around youth collaboration, LGBTQ and racial equity, and ending youth homelessness.

 AWHA is an Equal Opportunity Employer.
 We strongly encourage people with lived experiences of homelessness, people of color, people of diverse gender identities and LGBTQ persons to apply.

-- Minimum of seven years of experience in efforts related to youth or people experiencing homelessness is preferred but not required; can substitute complementary experience in equity spaces or other issue areas
+- Deep experience in efforts related to youth or people experiencing homelessness is preferred but not required; can substitute complementary experience in equity spaces or other issue areas

-- Deep content knowledge and familiarity with time-limited initiatives/campaigns is strongly preferred
+- Content knowledge and familiarity with time-limited initiatives/campaigns is strongly preferred

-- Exceptional project management skills, including detail-oriented management toward urgent timelines, excellent judgment in developing and implementing priorities, and appropriate delegation
+- Exceptional project management skills, including excellent judgment in developing and implementing priorities and appropriate delegation

 - Ability to communicate clearly and persuasively, in writing and orally, including in front of large audiences, recognizing that: Successful communication efforts in marginalized communities are often spread through relational networks and a person’s use of language involves culture, power, lived experience and geography